 |Copyright © Nucleus Medical Media, Inc.|

-- Tubal pregnancy —Scarring in the fallopian tube also increases the risk of a tubal pregnancy and infertility.
+- Tubal pregnancy —Scarring in the fallopian tube also increases the risk of a tubal pregnancy.
 A tubal pregnancy occurs when a fertilized egg cannot reach the uterus.
 It is a serious condition that may cause a rupture, bleeding, or infection inside the abdomen.
 A ruptured or bleeding tubal pregnancy is considered a surgical emergency.

 - Abdominal inflammation—Chlamydia and gonorrhea may cause inflammation around the reproductive organs, the appendix, or the liver.
 When the liver is involved, symptoms resemble gallbladder disease , with fever and pain under the right ribs.
 This condition is called Fitz-Hugh-Curtis syndrome.

 - It is important that you and your partner both be treated.
-Wait at least seven days before you have sex again.
+Wait at least 7 days before you have sex again.

 - If you still have symptoms after the medication is finished, or if you are pregnant, you may need to be tested again.

-- You should be tested again three months after treatment to make sure you have not been reinfected.
+- You should be tested again 3 months after treatment to make sure you have not been reinfected.